Dungeon Ghyll Walk

 This walk follows a popular path through Stickle Ghyll to Stickle Tarn in the Great Langdale area of the Lake District.
 The path runs alongside the spectactular Dungeon Ghyll Force waterfall and involves a climb of about 1500 ft on a series of stone steps.
-Most of the path is quite easy although there are a couple of rockier sections which require a bit of scrambling.
+Most of the path consists of fairly easy stone steps although there are a couple of rockier sections which require a bit of scrambling.
 The walk is very popular with young families.

 When you reach the summit you are rewarded with magnificent views of the surrounding area, with Lake Windermere and Elterwater clearly visible.
 The walk then takes you around the peaceful Stickle Tarn before descending to the start point at the car park.